Pregnancy and Snoring: What You Need to Know

 Pregnancy and snoring are often related, but snoring can also be symptomatic of a more serious medical disorder.
 If you snore during pregnancy and notice other troubling symptoms, you should see a doctor.

 For most women, snoring is simply a result of nasal congestion and will fade away after the baby’s birth.
-However, it is essential to be aware of the dangers associated with obstructive sleep apnea so that you can get treatment if necessary.
+However, habitual snoring can be a sign of obstructive sleep apnea and is associated with potential risks such as gestational hypertension, preeclampsia, and adverse fetal outcomes like small for gestational age (SGA) and cesarean delivery.
+It is essential to be aware of these dangers so that you can get treatment if necessary.
+Snoring during pregnancy is a significant risk factor for adverse health outcomes, including gestational hypertension and preeclampsia.

 What is Obstructive Sleep Apnea?